szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 7. Run entire notebook

 ## Requirements
+Python 3.9.6 utilized in the project, but no issues running on versions after this.
 See requirements.txt in repository if you want to use that, but notebook has a !pip section that will install the requirements and versions.

 ## Usage